MichalPitr/fever-unc-system/README.md

 ```
 --tag gives image a name.
 # Running it
 There's multiple ways to run a docker image, but here's the recommended one.
 To learn more about Docker's CLI visit https://docs.docker.com/engine/reference/commandline/run/.
 This starts a flask server for interactive query, I recommend using Postman for that.
 ```
 docker run --rm -it -e CUDA_DEVICE=-1 -p 5000:5000 <NAME>
 ```
 --rm removes the container once it exits
 -it runs the container in interactive mode
 -p defines which ports to expose, necessary for flask server to be accessible by the host machine

+Currently, it is necessary to run `python src/utils/build_db.py` once terminal opens before running app.py.
+This was done to make the docker image smaller.

 ## Citation
 If you find this implementation helpful, please consider citing: